-Dig directors, we welcome your submission to include your project in the Find a Dig section of our Web site.
-Inform our Web readers about your excavation and attract quality volunteers!
-Please click here to submit your project information and photos by September 15, 2020.
+Dig directors, we welcome your submission to include your project in the “Find a Dig” section of our web site.
+Let our web readers know about your project and attract quality volunteers!
+Please click here to submit your project information, photos, and media links by Friday, November 26, 2021.

 Every summer, people of all ages and from all walks of life volunteer to participate on archaeological digs throughout Israel, Jordan, and other parts of the Mediterranean world.
 Read here the dig experiences of past volunteers, all of whom were selected as BAS Dig Scholarship winners.